 The user of the directed flood-routing protocol interacts with the DFRF engine.
 When the user wants to send a data packet it simply passes it to the send method of the DFRF engine.
-Similarly to the case of data packets received via the radio, the engine first checks if an analogous data packet is already in the data table.
+The engine first checks if an analogous data packet is already in the data table.
 If yes, then it simply returns (with an error code) because this packet is already being transmitted.
 If it is not in the table, then it evicts an already existing packet with the lowest priority from the table, as described before, and inserts the new data packet with priority 0.
-The actual transmission and life-cycle management is taken care of by the engine.
+The actual transmission and lifecycle management is taken care of by the engine.